naimish3199/Occupancy-Detection/README.md

 * Support Vector Machine(SVM)
 * Artificial Neural Network(ANNs)
 <br />are used with optimization and performance of these algorithms after optimization is analyzed over testing datasets .
-Detailed information is available Report.pdf file
+<br />Detailed information is available Report.pdf file